qiskit-community/qiskit-js/packages/qiskit-sim/README.md

 - `circuit` (string) - QASM circuit representation.
 For now only an "unrolled" (intermediate, JSON format) version of them is accepted.
 - `result` (object):
   - `drops` (array) - Not supported (omitted) operations present in the circuit.
-  - `state` (Math.js matrix) - Internal state of the simulator after the run.
+  - `state` (object, Math.js matrix) - Internal state of the simulator after the run.